First Division clubs may take legal action over Shamrock Rovers B

 Clubs from the SSE Airtricity League’s First Division are to consider legal action against both the league and FAI after Shamrock Rovers were given the go-ahead to enter a B team in the competition for the coming season.

-Bass says that the seven First Division clubs represented at last week’s meeting with Minister for Sport Shane Ross all supported the idea of a boycott, but he and Hoey both acknowledge that a more formal discussion is now required.
+Bass said that the seven First Division clubs represented at last week’s meeting with Minister for Sport Shane Ross all supported the idea of a boycott, but he and Hoey both acknowledged that a more formal discussion is now required.

 The FAI’s board needs to endorse the decision, something that was clarified at the end of the NLEC meeting, which was told there was already correspondence from one First Division club – Athlone Town – questioning the committee’s right to make the decision.
 There is a contention, in fact, that the decision needs to be considered by the Football Management Committee before going to the board, but that committee, established as part of the recent governance reforms, has not actually been formed yet.